saracoglumert/fu27soma-pa/README.md

 This will clone the repository to your machine, install the dependencies required for the **manage script** to work and make it an executable.
 After that, **manage script** can be used to interact with Proxmox and the host machine.

+Before starting to use **manage script**, **config.yaml** file must be set according to your network configuration, otherwise the build will fail.
+In order to build the project successfully, you **have to** set *host/network_gateway*, *node1/network_ip* and *node2/network_ip* values in a way suitable for your network infrastructure.
+Other key values are still open for change, but not mandatory.

-Run the following command to build the nodes and get them running.
+After editing the **config.yaml** file, run the following command to build the nodes and get them running.
 The build may take up to 20 minutes depending on your internet connection.
 ```
 ./manage.py build
 ```